nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### Generating Browse Imagery

-The provided example script used in the example goes through all granules and adds a 'fake' .jpg browse file to the same staging location as the data staged by prior ingest steps.
+The provided example script used in the example goes through all granules and adds a 'fake' .jpg browse file to the same staging location as the data staged by prior ingest tasksf.

 The processing lambda you construct will need to do the following: